 SOC 2 Type 1

 DroneDeploy has received SOC 2 Type 1 Certification.
 SOC (System and Organization Controls) is an American standard that belongs to AICPA (the American CPA association).
 US public companies and companies that target the US market rely on SOC to help ensure that the services they use meet security and availability requirements.
 SOC 2 Type 1 Report for DroneDeploy is complete and available for customers and prospects.
-The SOC 2 report includes management’s description of DroneDeploy’s trust services and controls as well as independent auditor’s opinion of DroneDeploy’s system design.
+The SOC 2 report includes management’s description of DroneDeploy’s trust services and controls as well as the independent auditor’s opinion of DroneDeploy’s system design.

 DroneDeploy has achieved ISO 27001 compliance which is the internationally recognized standard for information security management controls.
 You can download the ISO 27001 certificate here.
 A copy of the Statement of Applicability is available upon request from your Sales Account Executive.